zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

   packages\zosuss\src\Shell.ts

   - connect - This function explicitly checks for an ssh key (first) or a password (second) in a hard-coded fashion.
-If we want the user's authOrder to apply to ssh connections, this function must call the proposed combination of AuthOrder.cacheAvailableCreds and AuthOrder.putTopAuthInSession to to make the right authentication choice.
+If we want the user's authOrder to apply to ssh connections, this function must call the proposed combination of AuthOrder.cacheCredsAndAuthOrder and AuthOrder.putTopAuthInSession to to make the right authentication choice.
     - **Modify connect ? <span style="color:orange">Yes</span>**

 ## Functions that reference rejectUnauthorized may need modification